 Celebrate your scholars' successes by acknowledging what they can now do as readers as a result of their work during this unit.
-Invite scholars to share how much fun they had reading Locomotion and making connections to other texts.
+Invite scholars to share how much fun they had reading Home of the Brave and making connections to other texts.

 Reflect on your successes and stretches, as well as those of your scholars.
 Look at your Fountas & Pinnell results.
 Have your scholars grown as readers over the last month?
-During this unit, your scholars should move from Level V to W. This is always a tricky jump for scholars, and they can easily get stuck, making little to no growth.
+During this unit, your scholars should move from Level Y to Level Z. This is always a tricky jump for scholars, and they can easily get stuck, making little to no growth.
 Enlist parents to help get scholars over this hump!